Shubsm/Rido/README.md

    Rido is a ridesharing app for fast, reliable rides in minutes – day or night.
 There’s no  need to  park or wait for a taxi or bus.
 With Rido, we just tap to request a ride, and   it’s easy to pay with credit card or cash (in selected cities only).

    ## How it works?
-   Requesting we Uber is easy – here’s how it works:
+   Requesting we Rido is easy – here’s how it works:

   - Just open the app and tell us where we want to go.
   - The app uses we location so we driver knows where to pick we up.